xtendui/xtendui/src/gatsby/markdown/components/addons/overlay/overlay-message-outside.md

 Use this code to create a **message outside**.

 [[notePrimary]]
 | This addon uses [overlay](/components/core/overlay).
-Visit the component page to import and initialize.
+Visit the component page to import and customize.

 <demo>
   <demovanilla src="vanilla/components/addons/overlay-message-outside">